How to Get to Galapagos: Prices, Airports, and Tips

 Quito: Mariscal Sucre International Airport (UIO)

-Flight time to the archipelago from this airport: Approximately 2.5 hours (plus layover in Guayaquil)
+Flight time to the archipelago from this airport: Approximately 2.5 hours (plus an additional layover in Guayaquil)

 Mariscal Sucre International Airport was named the 2016 “World Travel Award Winner” for the third year in a row in the category of South America’s Leading Airport.
 This is a highly treasured award in the global community and is comparable to the Oscars for the movie industry.

-There are numerous free services available at Mariscal Sucre International Airport, including free Wi-Fi, self-check-in, charging stations, telephone information services, and even a small children’s area.
+There are numerous free services available at Mariscal Sucre International Airport, including free Wi-Fi, self-check-in, charging stations, several restaurants, VIP lounges, telephone information services, and even a small children’s area.

-The VIP Lounge at the Mariscal Sucre Airport offers flyers a nice, quiet place to enjoy snacks, drinks and a number of reading materials.
+The VIP Lounges at the Mariscal Sucre Airport offers flyers a nice, quiet place to enjoy snacks, drinks, and several reading materials.
 Business centers and high-speed Wi-Fi is available too, should you feel the need to take care of anything online before heading off to the archipelago.